ijward/Optima-Partners/solution/README.md

 - Read CSV files from `source-data/` directory:
   - `races.csv` — race metadata with dates and times
   - `results.csv` — driver finishing positions and lap data
+- Combine date and time fields into a single UTC datetime field (using "00:00:00" for null times)
+- Filter results to include only race winners (position = 1)
 - Join the datasets based on `raceId`
-- Process the combined data according to specification
 - Generate JSON output files in `results/` directory, organized by year:
   - `stats_2018.json` through `stats_2024.json`

-Each output JSON file contains the transformed and filtered race statistics for that year.
+Each output JSON file contains the following fields for that year's races:

+- `year` — the race year
+- `Race Name` — the name of the race
+- `Race Round` — the round number in the season
+- `Race Datetime` — the combined UTC datetime of the race
+- `Race Winning driverId` — the driver ID of the race winner
+- `Race Fastest Lap` — the fastest lap time recorded in the race

 ### Troubleshooting